Kaeryv/Keever/README.md

 ### Writing a template script

 Here is an example for training the U-Net.
-This is a slurm cluster script.
-All variables to be replaced are placed between double curly brackets.
-Beware that the touchfile variable is generated automatically and serves as a way to detect job completion.
+This the slurm cluster script `submit_unet.proto.sh` found above.
+All variables are placed between double curly brackets.
+Beware that the `touchfile` variable is generated automatically.
+It serves as a generic way to detect job completion, your job should then always create this file upon successful completion.

 Note that in some case, i.e. `{{dataset:npz.maps}}` there is a `:` followed by a token.
 This is a custom exporter that you can define for datasets.